Cornbread Pizza Crust (with Suggestion for Potato-Artichoke-Walnut topping)

 About 30 years ago, I used to frequently order pizza from a little shop run by Hampshire College graduates - I can't remember the name of the shop, but I do remember their wonderful cornbread pizza crust.
 Peter mentioned it recently, and thought we should try to replicate it.
 His version is modified from Martha Stewart's recipe (http://www.marthastewart.com/313030/cornmeal-pizza-crust), adding more cornmeal and sugar for a more "corny" taste - it is delicious!

 Combine 1 cup flour, cornmeal, salt, and remaining sugar in a large bowl.
 Make a well in the center, and add the yeast mixture and oil.
 Stir until dough comes together.
-Knead until smooth and elastic, about 10 minutes, adding more flour as needed.
+Knead until smooth and elastic, about 10 minutes, adding more flour and / or a few tablespoons of water as needed.
 It will not feel as "springy" as regular wheat flour based dough.

 Divide dough into one or more balls.
 Oil a large bowl and place the dough